kklin/useful-unix/README.md

 # useful-unix

 For our workshop, we'll be building a simple script to convert YouTube videos to mp3 files.
 You'll learn about some basic command line skills in the process.

-Try not violate any copyright laws ;)
+Try not to violate any copyright laws ;)

 ### Your VM
 - Starting the VM: